heyjumanji/Zeppelinbot-Setup-Guide/Contributor.md

 # Contributor Guide for Zeppelinbot-Setup-Guide

-Welcome to the [Repository Name] repository!
+Welcome to the [heyjumanji/Zeppelinbot-Setup-Guide](https://github.com/heyjumanji/Zeppelinbot-Setup-Guide) repository!
 We appreciate your interest in contributing.
 This guide outlines how to contribute effectively to this project.

 ## Table of Contents